EsotericSoftware/clippy/README.md

 **Screenshots** Clippy can take screenshots and upload them, as well as easily upload files, zips, and text/pastes.
 Uploading can be done via FTP, SFTP, [imgur.com](http://imgur.com/), and/or [pastebin.com](http://pastebin.com/).

-**Break warnings** Clippy can display a warning when you have been at the computer too long and it disappears once you have taken a break.
+**Break warnings** Clippy can display a warning when you have been at the computer too long.
+Once you have taken a break, it disappears.
 This helps to avoid being sedentary, which is very unhealthy.
+Damage done by sitting for long periods is not undone by being active at other times.
 It's suggested to stand up for 5 minutes every hour.
-Damage done by sitting for long periods is not undone by being active at other times.

 **Blue light filter** Clippy can filter the blue light emitted by your monitor based on the time of day.
 This is useful to reduce your exposure to blue light in the evening, which can otherwise interere with your sleep schedule and [circadian rhythm](https://en.wikipedia.org/wiki/Circadian_rhythm).